-6.6 Policy 5: Windfall Sites
+6.5 Policy 3: Windfall Sites

-- 6.6.1 By setting a specific policy to support and regulate sustainable and appropriate windfall development, the Policy is in line with paragraph 68 of the NPPF. - 6.6.2 By providing clear, evidence-based indications on density standards, the Policy supports the NPPF provision to optimise the density of development contained in paragraphs 102, 106, 122, 123, and 137 of the Framework. - 6.6.3 By supporting the development of brownfield and infill sites, the Policy has regard to the NPPF provision to "makes as much use as possible of previously-developed" land and the use of brownfield sites within settlements, in line with paragraphs 84, 117, 118, 119, and 137. - 6.6.4 Finally, by supporting design and specifications that complement the local character, the Policy has regard to the NPPF provision for high-quality design, as explained in the justification text of Policy 2 of this Neighbourhood Plan. - 6.6.5 By supporting good quality design and appropriate density in infilled windfall site, the Policy has regards for the provision contained in the Adopted Core Strategy 2011, in particular, Policy DM4 and DM5. - 6.6.6 The redevelopment and re-use of brownfield properties is also a policy objective of the draft emerging BDC Local Plan.
-The Policy also has regards to the key points of Objective 12 Design of the Draft Plan in regard to the appropriate density. - 6.6.7 The community of Blyth has clearly expressed the desire to protect the current character of the village while allowing for sustainable growth in the Parish.
+- 6.5.1 By setting a specific policy to support and regulate sustainable and appropriate windfall development, the Policy is in line with paragraph 68 of the NPPF. - 6.5.2 By providing clear, evidence-based indications on density standards, the Policy supports the NPPF provision to optimise the density of development contained in paragraphs 102, 106, 122, 123, and 137 of the Framework. - 6.5.3 By supporting the development of brownfield and infill sites, the Policy has regard to the NPPF provision to "makes as much use as possible of previously-developed" land and the use of brownfield sites within settlements, in line with paragraphs 84, 117, 118, 119, and 137. - 6.5.4 Finally, by supporting design and specifications that complement the local character, the Policy has regard to the NPPF provision for high-quality design, as explained in the justification text of Policy 2 of this Neighbourhood Plan. - 6.5.5 By supporting good quality design and appropriate density on infill and windfall sites, the Policy has regards for the provision contained in the Adopted Core Strategy 2011, in particular, Policy DM4 and DM5. - 6.5.6 The redevelopment and re-use of brownfield properties is also a policy objective of the draft emerging BDC Local Plan.
+The Policy also has regards to the key points of Objective 12 Design of the Draft Plan in regard to the appropriate density. - 6.5.7 The community of Blyth has clearly expressed the desire to protect the current character of the village while allowing for sustainable growth in the Parish.
 Allowing for regeneration of previously developed land and undeveloped land within the settlement footprint of the village will provide additional residential opportunity in location and ways that promote social cohesion and yet do not have a detrimental impact on the character of the area.

-6.6.8 Residents have also expressed a strong desire for new housing delivered in the Parish to reflect local needs, particularly the demand for housing suitable for the elderly to reflect the ageing population, in addition to starter homes needed for young people currently living in the village.
+6.5.8 Residents have also expressed a strong desire for new housing delivered in the Parish to reflect local needs, particularly the demand for housing suitable for the elderly to reflect the ageing population, in addition to starter homes needed for young people currently living in the village.

-Policy 5: Windfall Sites
+Policy 3: Windfall Sites

-- Proposals for residential developments on infill and brownfield sites within the main village of Blyth, the settlement of Nornay, and the residential area of North Blyth, will only be supported where such development meets all the following criteria: - a. fills a small gap in an existing frontage, or on other appropriate sites within the proposed development boundary (see Appendix B, pp.68); and, - b. the density of the scheme reflects the site's location and the immediate surrounding area, and in general do not exceed the following standards: - i.
-Blyth: 11.1 dwellings/hectare; and - ii.
-Nornay: 3.6 dwellings/hectare; and - iii.
-North Blyth: 6.5 dwellings/hectare - c.
+- Proposals for residential developments on infill and brownfield sites within the main village of Blyth, the settlement of Nornay, and the residential area of North Blyth, will be supported where such development meets all the following criteria: - a. fills a small gap in an existing frontage, or on other appropriate sites within the proposed development boundary (see Appendix B, pp.68); and, - b. the density of the scheme reflects the site's location and the immediate surrounding area. - c.
 Proposals for a density higher than this will only be supported where the development demonstrably meets an identified local need; and, - d. the design and specification complement the established character of the particular area as described in the Neighbourhood Profile Report; and, - e.
 Should not cause unacceptable harm to the privacy or amenity of adjoining properties or is inconsistent with the character of the area or requires unsuitable access.

-6.7 Allocation of Sites
+6.6 Allocation of Sites